bitcoinguardian/GASPv1-draft/README.md

 ## Overview

-These tools help create the Guardian Address transactions required for the Guardian Address protocol - a Bitcoin coercion resistance mechanism that uses on-chain signaling to lock/unlock wallets remotely.
+These tools help create the Guardian Address transactions required for the Guardian Address protocol - a Bitcoin coercion resistance mechanism that uses on-chain signalling to lock/unlock wallets remotely.

 ## Files